TVA in Mississippi

 Other TVA Operations

-Mississippi households had more than 1.53 million kilowatt-hours of electric energy efficiency savings from the completion of 624 eScore measures, the purchase of 46,087 bulbs through the Retail Lighting Promotion, and approximately 431 self-audits taken online or by paper survey.
+- Mississippi households had more than 1.80 million kilowatt-hours of electric energy efficiency savings from the completion of 857 eScore measures and approximately 1,049 self-audits taken online or by paper survey.

-Mississippi is home to 253 TVA employees and 386 TVA retirees and their families.
+- Mississippi is home to 381 TVA retirees and their families.

 Tax Equivalent Payments

-TVA paid over $25 million in lieu of taxes to Mississippi in 2015, based on power sales and power property values in the state.
+- TVA paid $40.3 million in lieu of taxes to Mississippi in 2016, based on power sales and power property values in the state.

-TVA works with local power companies, directly served customers and regional, state and community organizations to create economic development opportunities in the TVA region.
-Economic development focuses on attracting and retaining jobs, capital investment and serving and supporting communities to prepare for economic growth.
-During fiscal year 2015, 4,800 jobs were created or retained in Mississippi and $407 million was invested.
+- TVA works with local power companies, directly served customers, and regional, state and community organizations to create economic development opportunities in the TVA region.
+Economic development focuses on attracting and retaining jobs, capital investment, and serving and supporting communities to prepare for economic growth.
+During fiscal year 2016, 1,882 jobs were created or retained in Mississippi and $229 million was invested.

-In fiscal year 2014, TVA purchased more than $21 million in nonfuel materials and services from Mississippi vendors.
+- In fiscal year 2016, TVA purchased over $20 million in nonfuel materials and services from Mississippi vendors.